 Remember, the easiest way to measure 66', so you are standing in the right place when you use the clinometer, is to know your pace.
 Your pace is simply how far you have walked when your right or left foot strikes the ground .
 For example, start walking with your right foot, then your left then your right again.
 STOP!
 Measure this distance.
 You will have to do this many times and walk the same way every time so that, with practice, you can accurately duplicate the same distance.
 Knowing this, you can now measure distances in the field without the need for a tape measure.
 (Note; as you grow and your legs get longer your "pace" will change.)

 The math involved uses trigonometry, which you will encounter in high school.
 Fortunately, the instrument does all the calculations for you.
-Foresters are LAZY!
-But they are also SMART!
+Foresters are LAZY! (not really) But they are also SMART!
 (A much better combination than lazy and stupid, and not nearly as good as hard-working and smart!)